mbaumer/us_hep_funding/docs/_states/GA.md

 [Back to top](#top)
 ## GA-14 -- Rep. Tom Graves (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-14)
 ### Committees
-Tom Graves is the #4 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Tom Graves is the #4 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Tom Graves is the #9 Democrat on the House Committee on Appropriations
+Tom Graves is the #9 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```